stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     uniform.load(rot, rot.length(), 2 * rot.length());

     // Acquire next frame
-    int index = chain.acquire();
+    int index = swapchain.acquire();

-    ...
+    // Render frame
+    new Work.Builder()
+        .add(render)
+        .build()
+        .submit();

+    // TODO
+    presentQueue.waitIdle();
 }
 ```

+Notes:

-The code to calculate the _angle_ interpolates a 5 second period onto the unit circle.
+- The code to calculate the _angle_ interpolates a 5 second period onto the unit circle.

+- This loop _should_ be generating a number of validation errors on every frame - we will address these issues in the next chapter.

 Hopefully when we run the demo we can now finally see the goal for this chapter: the proverbial rotating textured cube.

 Huzzah!

-Note that the above _should_ be generating a number of validation errors on each iteration of the loop - we will address these issues in the next chapter.

 ---